vitalets/playwright-network-cache/README.md

 - Modify cached responses dynamically during runtime
 - Reuse cached data across multiple test runs
 - View response bodies in a pretty formatted JSON
-- Eliminate the need for manual mock management
+- No need for manual mocks management
-- Avoid the complexity of the HAR format — see [motivation](#motivation)
+- No mess with the HAR format — see [motivation](#motivation)

 Example of cache structure:
 ```